JacqsLabz/Sims4-Yootz-Playthrough/1.1-TwoSims+Romance/00-index.md

 ![](12-22-16_6-15-41%C2%A0PM.png)

-Sara started noticing her endurance was off, and her joint felt different.
-Made her wonder as to why during her jogs on the treadmill sometimes.
+Sara started noticing her endurance was off, and her joints felt different.
+Sometimes she wondered about why during her jogs on the treadmill.

 ![](12-22-16_6-19-08%C2%A0PM.png)